facebookresearch/ssl-relation-prediction/README.md

 ### How to Use This Repo for Conventional KBC Datasets
 #### Prepare Datasets
-Download datasets and put them under `src_data`.
+Download datasets and place them under `src_data`.
 The folder should look like this TODO: tree command output
 ```
 src_data/FB15K-237/train # Tab separated file
 src_data/FB15K-237/valid # Tab separated file
 src_data/FB15K-237/test # Tab separated file
 ```

-As an option, you can download together UMLS, Nations, Kinship, FB15K-237, WN18RR from [here](https://github.com/villmow/datasets_knowledge_embedding) and aristo-v4 from [here](https://allenai.org/data/tuple-kb).
+For example, you can download together UMLS, Nations, Kinship, FB15K-237, WN18RR from [here](https://github.com/villmow/datasets_knowledge_embedding) and aristo-v4 from [here](https://allenai.org/data/tuple-kb).
 You can also download some datasets separately on [WN18RR](https://github.com/TimDettmers/ConvE/blob/master/WN18RR.tar.gz) and [FB15K-237](https://www.microsoft.com/en-us/download/details.aspx?id=52312).

-After downloading the datasets, the preprocess is very quick within several minutes.
+After downloading the datasets, the preprocessing is quick and can be completed within a few minutes.
 ```
 mkdir data/
 python preprocess_datasets.py
 ```

 #### Train the model
-Use option `score_rel` to turn on the auxiliary objective of relation prediction.
-Use option `w_rel` to set the weight of the relation prediction objective.
+Use the option `score_rel` to enable the auxiliary relation prediction objective.
+Use the option `w_rel` to set the weight of the relation prediction objective.

-For example, the following command trains a ComplEx model **with** relation prediction on FB15K-237
+For example, the following command trains a ComplEx model **with** with the auxiliary relation prediction objective on FB15K-237
 ```
 python main.py --dataset FB15K-237 --score_rel True --model ComplEx --rank 1000 --learning_rate 0.1 --batch_size 1000 --lmbda 0.05 --w_rel 4 --max_epochs 100
 ```
-And the following command trains a ComplEx model **without** relation prediction on FB15K-237
+And the following command trains a ComplEx model **without** the auxiliary relation prediction objective on FB15K-237
 ```
 python main.py --dataset FB15K-237 --score_rel False --model ComplEx --rank 1000 --learning_rate 0.1 --batch_size 1000 --lmbda 0.05 --w_rel 4 --max_epochs 100
 ```

-## Dependency
+## Dependencies
 - pytorch
 - wandb